Llewellynvdm/Factory/README.md

 # Exchange Rates Factory
+The Bash scripts used to update these repositories

 ## The Get Method (get.sh)
 Exchange Rates Factory method to get is a **BASH** script that clones these ferious [github] (https://github.com/ExchangeRates) repos in the smallest way possible to the server on which it runs, it then gets the latest exchange rates from Yahoo and update the local json records in the cloned repositories.